Vitzeno/rss-recommendation-engine/README.md

 enjoys.
 Therefore, we need to find items which are “closest” to those provided by the last step in the pipeline.
 An interesting approach would be to assign each feed item with a position in n dimensional space and then use the cosine similarity distance formula to determine how close items are.
-However, we need to determine a way to mathematically represent the features of an item in a mathmatrically quantifiable manner and translate those into points in n dimensional space, before we can calculate how close they are.
+However, we need to determine a way to mathematically represent the features of an item in a quantifiable manner and translate those into points in n dimensional space, before we can calculate how close they are.